metu-kovan/METU-ALET/README.md

 </table>

 ### 3) Synthetic data
-In order to make sure that there are at east 200 instances for each tool, we developed a simulation environment and collected synthetic images .
+In order to make sure that there are at least 200 instances for each tool, we developed a simulation environment and collected synthetic images.
 For this, we used the Unity3D platform with 3D models of tools acquired from UnityStore.
 For each scene to be generated, the following steps are followed:

 * Scene Background: We created a room like environment with 4 walls, 10 different random objects (chair, sofa, corner-piece, television) in static positions.
-At the center of the room, we spawned one of six different tables selected randomly from $Uniform(1, 6)$.
-To introduce more randomness, we also dropped unrelated objects like mugs, bottles etc. randomly.
+At the center of the room, we spawned one of six different tables selected randomly from _Uniform(1, 6)_.
+To introduce more randomness, we also dropped unrelated objects like mugs, bottles randomly.
-* Camera: Each dimension of the camera position (x, y, z) was sampled randomly from $Uniform(-3, 3)$.
-Camera's viewing direction was set towards the center of the top of the table.
+* Camera: Each dimension of the camera position (x, y, z) was sampled randomly from _Uniform(-3, 3)_.
+The viewing direction of camera was set towards the center of the top of the table.
-* Tools: In each scene, we spawned $N \sim Uniform(5,20)$ tools which are selected randomly from $Uniform(1,49)$.
-The spawn tools are dropped onto the table from $[x,y,z]$ selected randomly from $Uniform(0, 1)$ above the table.
-Initial orientation (each dimension) is sampled from $Uniform(0,360)$.
+* Tools: In each scene, we spawned _N ~ Uniform(5,20)_ tools which are selected randomly from _Uniform(1,49)_.
+The spawn tools are dropped onto the table from _[x,y,z]_ selected randomly from _Uniform(0, 1)_ above the table.
+Initial orientation (of each dimension) is sampled as an angle from _Uniform(0,360)_.

-The special cases when the sampled camera not seeing the table-top etc. are handled using hand-designed rules.
+The special cases such as the ones when the sampled camera did not see the table-top are handled using hand-designed rules.

 ## Why need METU-ALET dataset?
 Through the recent advancements in the field of robotics, we have come to a point where humans and robots will be performing tasks in a collaborative manner.
 By the help of this dataset, we aim to solve the object detection tasks where robots will be able to detect tools that can be grabed or carried by them.
 As the definition of a tool is too broad, it had been decided to consider only the tools for the dataset which can be manipulated by the robots.